-Learn about AIX considerations for converting from a RIO/HSL to 12X I/O expantion units.
+Learn about AIX considerations for converting from a RIO/HSL, to 12X I/O expansion units.

 When converting from a RIO PCI-X expansion unit to a 12X PCI-X expansion unit (5796 or 7314-G30), the adapters stay the same.
 The same AIX image works for the these adapters.
 If the slots are not in the same location, some adapters are in defined state.
-The config mgr creates new devices for the new slots.
-For example, ent0 and ent1 are in slots 1 and 2, and on the new expansion unit the adapters are in slots 3 and 4.
-The migrated AIX would have ent0 and 1 in defined state.
+The configuration manager creates new devices for the new slots.
+For example, ent0 and ent1 are in slots 1 and 2 on the RIO PCI-X expansion unit, and on the new expansion unit the adapters are in slots 3 and 4.
+The migrated AIX image would have ent0 and 1 in the defined state.
 The two new devices ent2 and 3 are in available state.

 When converting from a RIO PCI-X expansion unit to PCIe 5802 and 5877 expansion units, the adapters are different.
 The drivers are different also.
 PCIe is a serial bus and the older PCI and PCI-X adapters are a parallel bus.
-Due to the difference in the adapters, the config mgr creates new devices because the previous devices would be different.
+Due to the difference in the adapters, the configuration manager creates new devices because the previous devices would be different.
 For example, the vital product data (VPD) on the adapter has a different vendor ID.